michaelbaudino/nginx-letsencrypt-reverse-proxy/README.md

 The `--staging` switch can be appended for testing purposes: it retrieves certificates from the staging Let's Encrypt server to avoid reaching the production server rate limit.

 Any valid `letsencrypt` switches can actually been appended to this command: they will be passed as is to `letsencrypt`.
-Check out [documentation](https://certbot.eff.org/docs/using.html) for more details.
+Check out [`letsencrypt` documentation](https://certbot.eff.org/docs/using.html) for more details.

 ## Usage